National Archives of Australia, May 2018

 The objectives of this Plan are to outline how the Archives:

-The Archives' Strategic Planning and Governance Section (SPG) section maintains the Archives' compliance with the IPS.
-The Assistant Director-General, Executive and Information Services Branch, has overall responsibility.
+The Archives' Corporate Governance section maintains the Archives' compliance with the IPS.
+The Assistant Director-General, Corporate Services Branch, has overall responsibility.

 Members of the public may contact the Archives' FOI contact officer with comments on the IPS information holdings, particularly where documents are found not to be discoverable, understandable or machine-readable.